nickzoic/nick.zoic.org/art/multiple-inequalities/index.md

 tags:
     - python
 title: Multiple Inequalities in Google AppEngine
+summary: I was really excited by AppEngine as the start of the Serverless Revolution.
+It didn't last.
 ---

 So I’m playing around with Google AppEngine (still!) trying to put